hpyhacking/peatio/doc/install/production.md

     usermod -a -G sudo deploy
     logout # and re-login as deploy user

-Make sure your system is up-to-date and install it.
+Make sure your system is up-to-date.

     sudo apt-get update
     sudo apt-get upgrade